 the idea of anthropogenic global warming

 Why this Claim is Wrong: The quotation marks above stated by Bob Lutz, CEO of GM, in a well-remembered episode of "The Colbert Report".
-The infamous "Oregon Petition" arrived in the mail of tens of thousands of people including some scientists (circulated in 1999 and again in 2007 and signatures summed).
+The infamous "Oregon Petition" arrived in the mail of vast numbers of people including some scientists (circulated in 1999 and again in 2007 and signatures summed).
 It urged their signature rejecting AGW by using a paper by Robinson, Robinson and Soon (RRS 2007) which is junk science at its most extreme.
 A primary strategy of junk science promoters is to publish in outlets unable or unwilling to give proper expert review.
 Note that RRS is published in the Journal of Physicians and Surgeons (that's right - not a typo!
-To say the least, this medical journal is not known for having competent climate science referees!).
-The petition is not filled with the signatures of scientists - its definition of a scientist is: anyone who signed the petition (!)
-This is a petition whose layout only allows check marks for PhD, MS, and BS degrees, and who admits they did not check the authenticity of the signers.
+To say the least, this medical journal is not known for having competent climate referees!).
+The petition is not filled with the signatures of scientists - its definition of a scientist is: anyone who signed the petition.
+This is a petition who's layout only allows check marks for PhD, MS, and BS degrees, and who admits they did not check the authenticity of the signers.
 It's an oil and tobacco company sponsored petition carefully graphic designed to appear to be a scientific journal article, and whose ultimate signatures include an unknown number of real scientists.
 See this report by the UK's Guardian.
-Yet the internet is filled with numerous right wing blogs perpetuating this myth and angrily attacking the notion of human-caused global warming.
+Yet the internet is filled with countless blogs perpetuating this myth and angrily attacking the notion of AGW.
 Here is a site collecting numerous debunkings of this claim.
 Climate scientists at RealClimate address the fraud.
-Only 39 of the 32,000 signers claim to be "climatologists", and by far the largest category are holders of only a BS "or equivalent", in some subject or other (the lowest educational check box option provided!).
+Only 39 of the 32,000 signers claim to be "climatologists", and by far the largest category are holders of only a BS "or equivalent", in some subject or other (the lowest educational check box option provided).
 This "Climate Crock of the Week" video presentation covers the background of those behind the signature campaign.
 It's not pretty.
 Here's a collection of errors major and minor in the petition.
 In particular, this rebuttal by climate scientist Michael MacCracken is the most detailed, requiring 23 tightly written pages just to enumerate the distortions and falsehoods.

 What of the 2% of climate scientists who are not convinced global warming is largely human-caused?
-Three of the most prominent in denialist writings are Richard Lindzen (more on him later), John Christy, and Roy Spencer.
+Three of the most prominent in denialist writings are Richard Lindzen (more on him later), and John Christy and Roy Spencer.
 Christy and Spencer's scientific acumen doesn't appear to be very good, judging by their record.
-See the bottom of my page here for the latest (2011) bit of incredibly poor science by Spencer.
-Meanwhile, this general line of attack against science continues...
-In January 2012 , the Rupert Murdoch-owned Wall Street Journal published an op/ed piece supposedly by climate-credible scientists urging that no serious policy changes be made in light of climate change.
-The op/ed makes outrageous distortions of published science, as described by the authors of that science.
-These and other major flaws in the piece are explained here.

-1. Water vapor IS a bigger source of greenhouse warming than CO2 (although not vastly so).
-But water vapor is not the initiating cause for the rapid warming seen in the past ~60 years.
-The reasons are many...
-First, CO2 absorption lines are saturated only in the central core wavelength, adding more CO2 adds opacity in the wings (wavelengths slightly different than the theoretical wavelength of maximum absorption) of the absorption lines and traps additional heat.
-Also, because of the saturated line core, detailed calculations show that heat trapped only rises as the logarithm of CO2 rise (not linearly), in agreement with observations. - More important, there is always a height in the atmosphere above which the absolute density of CO2 is low enough that the absorption lines are not saturated.
-As CO2 levels continue to rise, the mean altitude where the bulk of the re-absorption of outgoing IR radiation happens will slowly rise higher (but still far below the stratosphere) - it certainly does not mean that heat trapped is constant with CO2 concentration.
+1. Water vapor IS a bigger source of greenhouse warming than CO2.
+But it is precisely because CO2 is a small component that its dramatic and rapid rise has such a significant effect on climate.
+Because these CO2 absorption lines are saturated only in the central core wavelength, adding more CO2 adds opacity in the wings (wavelengths slightly different than the theoretical wavelength of maximum absorption) of the absorption lines and traps additional heat.
+Because of the saturated line core, detailed calculations show that heat trapped only rises as the logarithm of CO2 rise (not linearly), in agreement with observations. - More important, there is always a level in the atmosphere above which the absolute density of CO2 is low enough that the absorption lines are not saturated.
+As CO2 levels continue to rise, the mean altitude where the bulk of the re-absorption of IR radiation happens will slowly rise higher (but still far below the stratosphere).
 The saturated CO2 lines argument is just naive and false.
 If you'd like a little more detail, this link describes the situation well, even for the spectroscopically challenged.
 Here's another explanation of how bogus this argument is.
-The increased warming due to CO2 is amplified by the resulting higher water vapor in the atmosphere and its greenhouse effect, by roughly an equal amount, so the net effect of CO2 greenhouse warming is doubled by adding in the increased water vapor.
-In absolute terms, existing water vapor contributes 2.3 times more heating than does existing CO2 (Keihl 1997)

 2. The water cycle is rapid.
-Water is evaporated from the surface, and precipitates back down to the ground with a time scale very short compared to CO2, which cannot liquify out of the atmosphere.
+Water is evaporated from the surface, and precipitates back down to the ground with a time scale very short compared to CO2.
 This means that water vapor in the atmosphere is very close to equilibrium.
-We cannot FORCE more water into the atmosphere because, other things being equal, it will just condense and rain right back out of the atmosphere very quickly.
 However, when we burn coal and oil which has been buried underground and taken millions of years to accumulate, and we do it at a rate which will exhaust it in just a few hundred years, the Earth and oceans cannot absorb the resulting CO2 fast enough to take it back out of the atmosphere.
-This is why CO2 levels are rising so rapidly while water vapor levels are not - water vapor remains in approximate equilibrium because it can liquify and fall immediately out of the atmosphere as rain - CO2 cannot.
-Now however, if you warm the air, you raise the ability of air to hold water vapor, and not by just a little - but by a lot.
-Warm air by only 1 degree C and you raise the saturation point by 7% by mass!.
-This illustrates a dangerous positive feedback - raise temperatures by adding CO2 which can't be diffused into the ocean fast enough, thereby evaporating more water and raising the average absolute humidity, which raises greenhouse warming due to water vapor.
-As of 2012, the average global humidity has gone up 4% in the past 35 years.
-So rising CO2 levels are the ultimate culprit, even when some of the additional greenhouse heating of the earth is due to water vapor.
-(Richard Lindzen would have you believe otherwise, but well-supported theory, climate modelling, and actual observations all show clearly that he's wrong.
-More on that below).
+This is why CO2 levels are rising so rapidly while water vapor levels are not - water vapor remains in approximate equilibrium because it can liquify and fall instantly out of the atmosphere as rain - CO2 cannot.
+Now however, if you warm the air, you raise the ability of air to hold water vapor.
+But then, that illustrates a dangerous positive feedback - raise temperatures by adding CO2 which can't be pulled out of the atmosphere fast enough to stay level, raises the average absolute humidity, which raises greenhouse warming due to water vapor.
+In other words, rising CO2 levels are the ultimate culprit, even when some of the additional heating of the earth is due to water vapor caused Greenhouse Effect.
+(Richard Lindzen would have you believe otherwise, but well-supported theory, climate models, and actual observations all show clearly that he's wrong.
+More on that later).

-I can't emphasize this enough - AGW denialists not only need to come up with another culprit for observed global warming, they also need to come up with some sort of amazing physics which will somehow nullify over a hundred years of solid atomic physics and observations both in and out of the laboratory demonstrating the reality of CO2-induced greenhouse warming, dating back to the discovery of the greenhouse effect by Tyndall in 1861.
-They have done neither.
+I can't emphasize this enough - AGW denialists not only need to come up with another culprit for observed global warming, they also need to come up with some sort of amazing physics which will somehow nullify a hundred years of solid atomic physics demonstrating the reality of a CO2-induced Greenhouse Effect.

 CO2 levels have been measured with high precision.
 Note even the seasonal variance as northern hemisphere spring vegetation pulls CO2 out of the atmosphere, and reverse in fall and winter.
 Note too how levels are not just rising, they're accelerating as the Third World rapidly industrializes.